Update

 sudo apt install v4l2loopback-dkms v4l2-relayd v4l-utils

-You’ll also want to make sure that gstreamer1.0-icamera is installed
+You’ll also want to make sure that gstreamer1.0-icamera is installed, this should have happened automatically, but I have heard instances where it was missed.

 sudo apt install gstreamer1.0-icamera